 Ancient astronomers must have used the kuṭṭaka for estimating the moments when the visible planets (and the Sun and the Moon) are in conjunction.
 It is perhaps significant that Āryabhaṭa, who begins his treatise by mentioning the time of commencement of the current yuga and the number of revolutions performed by each planet in a yuga, ends his mathematics chapter by describing the kuṭṭaka.

 We now give one example of a typical application of the kuṭṭaka in Indian astronomy texts.
-Let D denote the number of civil days in a certain epoch and N the number of revolutions performed by a planet in that epoch.
-Let y denote the ahargaṇa, the number of mean civil days elapsed since the beginning of the specified epoch up to a given day; and let x denote the bhagaṇa, the number of complete revolutions performed by a planet during this period.
-Note that x is the quotient obtained by dividing the product yN by D.
+Let katex is not defined denote the number of civil days in a certain epoch and katex is not defined the number of revolutions performed by a planet in that epoch.
+Let katex is not defined denote the ahargaṇa, the number of mean civil days elapsed since the beginning of the specified epoch up to a given day; and let katex is not defined denote the bhagaṇa, the number of complete revolutions performed by a planet during this period.
+Note that katex is not defined is the quotient obtained by dividing the product katex is not defined by katex is not defined.

-The kuṭṭaka is applied to determine the ahargaṇa y and the bhagaṇa x from the residue r=yN-xD (D and N are known constants).
+The kuṭṭaka is applied to determine the ahargaṇa katex is not defined and the bhagaṇa katex is not defined from the residue katex is not defined (katex is not defined and katex is not defined are known constants).
 For instance, in Laghu-Bhāskarīya (chapter 8, verse 17), Bhāskara I gives certain algebraic conditions satisfied by the residues of Saturn and Mars (on a given day) and asks the reader to calculate the ahargaṇa (for that day) and the bhagaṇa of Saturn and Mars (see [24], [p.
 99]).

 Āryabhaṭa’s verses on Kuṭṭaka